When you sit down to watch a movie and find that Netflix keeps pausing, it can ruin your evening.

 Is someone in your home watching Netflix?
 What about your phone?
 Is someone downloading games or apps on a game console?

-Method 8: Close any apps that are running
+Method 7: Close any apps that are running

 How does having open apps cause the Netflix app to pause?

-Imagine your internet connection to your Netflix application like an artery in your body.
-The more games and apps that are running are like blockages in your arteries, sorry for the weird analogy!
+The more games and apps running are like blockages in your arteries.
+Sorry for the weird analogy!

-Method 9: Decrease Video Quality
+Method 8: Decrease Video Quality

 Check in the Netflix app options when watching content if there is a toggle for video quality.

-Method 10: Update your device software/firmware before downloading
+Method 9: Update your device software/firmware

 Sometimes updates can be missed, or an installation can be interrupted and cause issues with your playback device.

 Wired connections transmit data quicker and with less interference.
-There are also fewer variables that can hinder the quality of connection.

 Wi-Fi connections are slower and generally have a slower response time.

-Method 12: Disable any Ad blockers or VPNs
+Method 11: Disable any Ad blockers or VPNs

 Your connection to a VPN will always limit the speed at which you can play content.